 OK, it’s November already!
 Does this start a slight panic knowing that the upcoming holidays are right around the corner?
 We all look at our homes differently this time of year and wish we had more time for quick decorating and decluttering techniques to provide a welcoming environment for guests.
 But just as important, we want a relaxing interior when we just need a little downtime.
 The holidays can be stressful and we hope this article helps put the fun back into the social seasonal buzz.

-Here are some easy entertaining and decorating tips that could make life a little easier this time of year, especially if done sooner than last minute.
+Here are some easy entertaining and decorating tips that could make life a little easier this time of year, upcoming holidays and all year round, especially if done sooner than last minute.
 The latter just adds to stress and why do that?

 Take an example from a party for one of the masters of entertaining, Ken Fulk, who’s also a celebrity interior designer.
 Who better to follow for some tips for making your good time great, as featured in the appropriately named, Let the Good Times Roll article in House Beautiful.
 This article stood out with our own New Orleans connection, but also picks up on the features that make New Orleans distinctive and a great party memorable.